Relaunching the Synchronize Platform in 3 Months Instead of a Year

 Synchronize

-Design a user-friendly dashboard with smooth navigation and a new video player.
+Building a user profile with user-friendly navigation and a new video player.

 Frontend stack: TypeScript, Vue, Pinia Colada.